Pippa Cleary: Collaborations with Jake Brunger

 Their new stage musical adaptation of Robert Louis Stevenson's Treasure Island opened at Singapore Repertory Theatre on 30 October 2015 for a six-week run, and the UK premiere of Red Riding Hood ran at the Pleasance Theatre in December 2015 before touring to Bahrain, Doha and opening at the 2016 Edinburgh Fringe Festival.
-A reworked version of the show will be opening at Bristol Old Vic Theatre in December 2025.
+A reworked version of the show was announced at Bristol Old Vic Theatre in December 2025.
+The show starred comedienne Jayde Adams in her first professional stage role.
+The show opened to broadly positive reviews with Cleary's songs in particular being described as "nothing short of a hoot" and the show as a whole being referred to as one which "restores the glow" of the Bristol Old Vic Christmas show.

 The North American premiere of Red Riding Hood opened at Casa Manana in Texas, USA, in March 2017.

 In July 2017, The Secret Diary of Adrian Mole, Aged 13¾ opened in a new production at the Menier Chocolate Factory in London, directed by Luke Sheppard.
 The production was subsequently nominated for the 2017 Evening Standard Award for Best Musical.

 Their new adaptation of Chicken Little opened at Singapore Repertory Theatre on 25 October 2017 for a six-week run after a brief try-out at London's The Other Palace in August 2017.

-Jake and Pippa made their cabaret debut at Live at Zedel in September 2018 with a guest cast featuring Olivier Award nominee Rosemary Ashe.
+Brunger and Cleary made their cabaret debut at Live at Zedel in September 2018 with a guest cast featuring Olivier Award nominee Rosemary Ashe.

 In June 2019, The Secret Diary of Adrian Mole, Aged 13¾ opened at the Ambassadors Theatre in London's West End, directed once again by Luke Sheppard, for a 15-week summer season.

 In summer 2022, their new musical The Great British Bake Off Musical based on the hit TV series The Great British Bake Off opened at the Everyman Theatre, Cheltenham before transferring in to the Noël Coward Theatre in London's West End.
 The musical starred Claire Moore, Charlotte Wakefield, John Owen-Jones and Haydn Gwynne and was directed by Rachel Kavanaugh.

-Jake and Pippa continue to collaborate on other projects.